keboola/connection-docs/manipulation/transformations/snowflake/index.md

 ## Aborting Transformation Execution

 *This feature is currently in public beta and is enabled for each project separately.
-To enable this feature contact us using the support button in your project.*
+To enable this feature, contact us using the support button in your project.*

-In some cases you may need to abort the transformation execution and exit with an error message.
+In some cases, you may need to abort the transformation execution and exit with an error message.
-To abort the execution set the `ABORT_TRANSFORMATION` variable to any nonempty value.
+To abort the execution, set the `ABORT_TRANSFORMATION` variable to any nonempty value.

 {% highlight sql %}
 SET ABORT_TRANSFORMATION = (